jserot/rfsm/README.md

 RFSM is a framework for describing, simulating and generating code from _reactive finite state machines_.
 A reactive finite state machine is a finite state machine (FSM) for which transitions between states are always triggered by a single _event_.
-When the triggering event occurs a set of boolean expressions, called _guards_, may also be used to decide whether the transition is taken or not and _actions_, such as updating an output or local variable or emitting an event, can also be performed.
+When the triggering event occurs a set of boolean expressions, called _guards_, may be used to decide whether the transition is taken or not and _actions_, such as updating an output or local variable or emitting an event, can also be performed.